jhammer619/gedisimulator/README.md

 ##### Gaussian fitting
 Used for "gHeight", "rhGauss" and "gaussHalfCov".
 The waveform is denoised (mean+5*sigma, noise tracking to avoid truncation), smoothed (pSigma*0.75) and Gaussians fitted with Levenberg-Marquardt optimisation.
-The center of the lowest Gaussian containing at least 0.5% of the waveform energy is selected as the ground.
+The centre of the lowest Gaussian containing at least 0.5% of the waveform energy is selected as the ground.

 ##### Maximum
 Used for "maxGround", "rhMax" and "maxHalfCov".
 The waveform is denoised (mean+5*sigma, noise tracking to avoid truncation), smoothed (pSigma*0.75).
 The lowest maximum is taken as the ground.